pulkitguptasjsu/Node.js-Bootcamp/README.md

 Completed:

-* [] Required: Requests to port `8000` are echoed back with the same HTTP headers and body
+* [Done] Required: Requests to port `8000` are echoed back with the same HTTP headers and body
-* [] Required: Requests/reponses are proxied to/from the destination server
+* [Done] Required: Requests/reponses are proxied to/from the destination server
-* [] Required: The destination server is configurable via the `--host`, `--port`  or `--url` arguments
+* [Done] Required: The destination server is configurable via the `--host`, `--port`  or `--url` arguments
-* [] Required: The destination server is configurable via the `x-destination-url` header
+* [Done] Required: The destination server is configurable via the `x-destination-url` header
-* [] Required: Client requests and respones are printed to stdout
+* [Done] Required: Client requests and respones are printed to stdout
-* [] Required: The `--logfile` argument outputs all logs to the file specified instead of stdout
+* [Done] Required: The `--logfile` argument outputs all logs to the file specified instead of stdout

 Walkthrough Gif: